-The following text presents the results of the clustering analysis, outlining for each cluster what is at stake (including key non-climatic risk drivers and social justice concerns), the major risks assigned and the priorities for action, distinguishing between 'policy action' and 'knowledge action'.
+The following text presents the results of the clustering analysis, outlining for each cluster what is at stake (including key non-climatic risk drivers and social justice concerns), the major risks assigned, and the priorities for action, distinguishing between 'policy action' and 'knowledge action'.
 Major risks assessed as 'urgent action needed' and 'more action needed' were assigned priorities for policy action, while those characterised by 'further investigation' were assigned priorities for knowledge action.
 The priorities for action identified focus on the EU level, although avenues for policy action in areas of co-owned risk ownership are also taken into consideration.
-The three risks assessed as 'sustain current action' and 'watching brief' are not considered in the text and tables below.

-21.3.1 Cluster: ecosystems
+21.4.1 Cluster: ecosystems

 Failing to protect key ecosystems from climate risks would lead to large-scale disruption of biodiversity and ecosystem services that may involve biological or climatic tipping points.
 Such disruption of ecosystem services could critically impact the existing water cycle, food production and infrastructure - with repercussions on carbon sinks, human health and economic activities.
 People and communities who depend heavily on ecosystem services, including indigenous populations, are particularly vulnerable to the impacts of climate-induced disruptions of these services.
-In addition, many adaptation measures rely on nature-based solutions and the good functioning of ecosystems.
+In addition, many adaptation measures are reliant on nature-based solutions and the good functioning of ecosystems.
 Non-climatic drivers that affect ecosystems include land use planning and, particularly, land use management, inappropriate afforestation and deforestation, biodiversity loss, land degradation and unsustainable practices like excessive water use and intensive farming, which negatively affect soil health and water quality and quantity.
 Worst-case drought scenarios, involving more frequent and severe multi-year droughts (far worse than the 2018-2020 sequence of compound hot and dry summers), present the most severe risks, including widespread and irreversible damage to ecosystems.
 In colder regions, extinction rates of Arctic-Alpine species could accelerate significantly if tipping points related to a decrease in snow cover duration are transgressed.